01-edu/public/subjects/devops/cloud-design/audit/README.md

 ##### Evaluate the infrastructure setup

-###### Are the IaC tools, such as Terraform or CloudFormation, used effectively to provision and manage resources in the cloud environment?
+###### Are the Infrastructure as Code (IaC) tools, such as Terraform or CloudFormation, used effectively to provision and manage resources in the cloud environment?

 ###### Does the infrastructure setup follow best practices for security and resource management?